BFSSI-Bioinformatics-Lab/EnteroTyper/README.md

 ```
 Usage: enterotyper.py compare [OPTIONS] [TARGETS]...

-  Takes a list of target *.cgMLST_Allele_Report.tsv files, followed by
+  Takes a list of target *.cgMLST_Allele_Report.tsv files as input.
-  several options.
   Number of mismatches will be indicated in output files -
   a zero means no mismatches between types.

 Options:
-  -o, --out_dir PATH  Root directory to store all output files  [required]
+  -o, --outdir PATH  Root directory to store all output files  [required]
   -v, --verbose       Set this flag to enable more verbose logging.
   --help              Show this message and exit.
 ```